-1.2 Clyde Marine Training is part of The Clyde Group Ltd (SC481645) (“The Clyde Group”, “we”, “our” and “us”) and takes the issue of security and data protection very seriously and strictly adheres to guidelines published in the United Kingdom Data Protection Act of 1998 and the General Data Protection Regulation (EU) 2016/679 which is applicable from the 25th May 2018.
+1.2 Clyde Marine Training is part of Northern Marine Group Ltd (SC474118). (“Northern Marine”, “we”, “our” and “us”) takes the issue of security and data protection very seriously and strictly adheres to guidelines published in the UK Data Protection Act 2018 and the General Data Protection Regulation (EU) 2016/679 which is applicable from the 25th May 2018.
 We are data controller of any personal data that you provide us in accordance with this policy.

 1.3 Any questions relating to this policy and our privacy practices should be sent to email@example.com.

 HOW WE COLLECT INFORMATION FROM YOU AND WHAT INFORMATION WE COLLECT

 2.1 We collect your personal information in the following ways:

 2.1.1 you may give us information about you via our website, or by corresponding with us by e-mail or telephone.
 This includes information you provide when you contact us via our website, including when you report a problem with our website, or when you correspond with us for any purpose;

 2.1.2 by visiting our website we may automatically collect technical information which may form personal information;

 2.2 We may collect the following personal information about you where relevant: